zef-dev/convoworks-wp/readme.txt

 * Copy/paste components works across multiple tabs now
 * Various small fixes

-= 0.20 =
-* Preview improvements
-* Debug service parameters on test view now includes component parameters and has better json support
-* Other GUI improvements
-* `convo-wp-core` package added – WP specific components for reading posts in the loop manner

 == Installation ==

-If you are new with the Alexa, we strolgy suggest to check the [Alexa skills basics](https://convoworks.com/docs/publishers/basics/alexa-skills-basics/) article.
+If you are new with Alexa, we strongly suggest checking the [Alexa skills basics](https://convoworks.com/docs/publishers/basics/alexa-skills-basics/) article.

 1. Download and activate 'Convoworks WP' from the 'Plugins' menu in your WordPress installation.
 2. Configure API access for Amazon Alexa at 'Convoworks WP/Settings'.
 Find more at [Amazon Alexa Configuration](https://convoworks.com/docs/publishers/platforms-configuration/amazon-alexa/)